py2ai/py2ai.github.io/_posts/2021-12-12-Test-your-audible-frequencies-with-Python.md

 ---
+categories:
+- tutorial
+description: A quick tutorial to generate audio tones of various frequencies and plot FFT
+featured-img: 2021-12-24-20000Hz
+keywords:
+- Python audio frequency
+- Generate audio tones Python
+- Pygame sound generation
+- FFT plot in Python
+- Frequency range test Python
+- Signal processing tutorial
+- Audio tone generation
+- FFT audio visualization
 layout: post
-title: Test your audible frequency range in Python
-categories: [tutorial]
-featured-img: 2021-12-24-20000Hz
 mathjax: true
-description: A quick tutorial to generate audio tones of various frequencies and plot FFT
 tags:
 - Python
 - Pygame
 - FFT
 - Audio Processing
 - Frequency Range
 - Sound Generation
 - Signal Processing
 - Tutorial
-keywords:
-  - Python audio frequency
-  - Generate audio tones Python
-  - Pygame sound generation
-  - FFT plot in Python
-  - Frequency range test Python
+title: Test your audible frequency range in Python
-  - Signal processing tutorial
-  - Audio tone generation
-  - FFT audio visualization
 ---

 Hi friends, this tutorial is about generating audio tones of various frequencies and saving the FFT plots for each frequency.
 We will use `pygame` library to generate our sound data and then we will use `wave` module to dump the data to .wav files.
 In PyGame, we have a very useful module named `pygame.sndarray` for accessing sound sample data functions